tzuchiangshen/msp430_code/fabooh/readme.md

 using msp430-gcc.

-This code is my attempt to retain the goodness of the Energia framework while trying to be as fast and effcient as I can be without worrying about breaking the Arduino API.
+This code is my attempt to retain the goodness of the Energia framework while trying to be as fast and efficient as I can be without worrying about breaking the Arduino API.
 The code makes frequent use of msp430-gcc's ability to inline msp430 asm.
 If you look at the fabooh implementation of the software only serial code in the drivers directory, you will see some very tight asm code that can use any combination of